Coffin Road, Bealach na Srèine Show path on map

 Heritage Information

-Many coffin roads had cairns to rest the coffins - a small cairn at the top of the cimb from Inverchaolain Glen is thought to have been one such rest.
+Many coffin roads had cairns to rest the coffins - a small cairn at the top of the climb from Inverchaolain Glen is thought to have been one such rest.
 The Heritage Paths project would very much welcome more detail about the use of this coffin road.